visioninhope/privroleplay1-fire/README.md

 # AI characters and roleplay for everyone

-Open Roleplay is an open-source alternative to Character.ai.
+Theta Space is an open-source alternative to Character.ai.
 You have full control over your data, model, and characters.

 ## Features